brainworkup/bwu/inst/rmarkdown/templates/npsychreport/skeleton/nse.md

 (ref:fname) had a previous neuropsychological evaluation (Month 20XX), shortly following (ref:his) 20XX concussion.
 Results at that time indicated age-appropriate intelligence, but weaknesses in attention, executive skills, memory, fine motor speed, and word-finding.
 Of note, on the day of that prior testing (ref:he) had not taken stimulant medication and reported continuous headache.

+## Mental Status & Behavioral Observations During Interview

+Pt arrived on time to the interview.
+He was alert, oriented to the situation, and appeared to understand the questions that were being asked of him.
+He was articulate, demonstrated a clear and logical thought process, and his speech was normal in rate, pitch and prosody.
+His affect was normal in range and expression.

+## Summary/Impression

+Pt is a xx-year-old with a history of x, y, and z.
+He is motivated to complete the evaluation and to use the information gained to develop tailored plans for psychiatric intervention and school accommodations.

+### Diagnostic Considerations

+- ADHD, combined type
+- Generalized anxiety disorder
+- Major depression

+## Recommendations/Plan

+1. Proceed with comprehensive neuropsychological, psychoeducational, and personality assessments
+2. Develop targeted intervention plan and academic plan based on results of testing.

+*Note:* Evaluation is ongoing.
+Full report and recommendations to follow.

+Please contact me with any questions or concerns regarding this patient.